-If you’re not confident in your writing skills but like the advantages of being a freelance writer, check out the course Earn More Writing to brush up on your abilities and start a strong writing career.
+If you’re not confident in your writing skills but like the advantages of being a freelance writer, check out the Freelance Write From Home eBook to brush up on your abilities and start a strong writing career.

 Bookkeeping is an interesting career that can be an excellent side hustle that allows you to make money working from home.